-Section 6: Extra Board Operators will be rotated on a daily basis and positioned on the board in the following manner:
+Section 6: The AM and PM Extra Boards at each facility shall be rotated on a daily basis as individual boards and the Operators shall be positioned on these boards in the following manner:

-- A. Extra Board Set-Up All Extra Board, Vacation Relief not on a Hold Down, and part-time Operators on the Extra Board shall be listed in seniority order on the Extra Board list regardless of their work status. - B. Daily Set-Up All Extra Board, Vacation Relief, and part-time Operators on an RDO or any other type of absence are removed from the Extra Board list.
-The
+- A. AM and PM Extra Board Set-Up.
+All Extra Board Operators not on a Hold Down, and part-time Operators on the Extra Board, shall be listed in seniority order on the appropriate AM or PM Extra Board list, regardless of their work status. - B. AM and PM Extra Board Daily Set-Up.
+All Extra Board and part-time Operators on an RDO, or any other type of absence, are removed from the AM and PM Extra Board lists.
+The remaining Extra Board and part-time Operators shall be assigned to work the

-- Remaining Extra Board, Vacation Relief, and part-time Operators shall be assigned to work the Extra Board for the next day. - C. Rotating the Board In preparing the Extra Board for the next day, all Extra Board Operators, Vacation Relief Operators not assigned a Vacation Relief Hold Down or returning from a Vacation Relief Hold Down, and part-time Operators are returned to the Extra Board list and then the first three (3) Operators on the top of the list shall be rotated to the bottom of the list maintaining their relative seniority positions. - D. Operating the Board All work assigned from the Extra Board, regardless of the number of pay hours, shall be assigned beginning with the earliest piece of work being assigned to the first Operator eligible to work that piece of work.
-The assignments will continue in this manner until all work has been assigned.
+- appropriate AM or PM Extra Board for the next day. - C. Rotating the AM and PM Extra Boards.
+In preparing the AM and PM Extra Boards for the next day, all Extra Board Operators, not assigned a Hold Down or returning from a Hold Down, and part-time Operators, are first returned to the appropriate AM or PM Extra Board list.
+Then the first three (3) Operators at the top of both the AM and PM Extra Board lists shall be rotated to the bottom of each list, maintaining their relative seniority positions. - D. AM Extra Board Work Assignments.
+The following process will be used to assign the work to the AM Extra Board prior to 4:00 p.m. the day before the work: - i.
+All work assigned from the AM Extra Board, regardless of the number of pay hours, shall be assigned beginning with the earliest piece of work being assigned to the first Operator eligible to work that piece of work.
+The assignments will continue in this manner until all work has been assigned. - ii.
+Once the AM Extra Board open work list is exhausted, the remaining Operators shall be placed on Standby assignments beginning with the earliest Standby assignment to the first Operator eligible to work that assignment until all AM Extra Board standby Operators have been assigned. - iii.
+No regular scheduled work with a start time after 11:30 am will be assigned to any AM Extra Board Operators. - E. PM Extra Board Work Assignments.
+The following process will be used to assign the work to the PM Extra Board prior to 4:00 p.m. the day before the work: - i.
+All work assigned from the PM Extra Board, regardless of the number of pay